research foundation for SIT

 An Overview

-Building on Jung’s ideas, Dr Toula Gordillo developed Jungian Action Research (JAR), an approach that combines Jungian psychology with practical, creative methods for self-exploration.
+Building on Jung’s ideas, Dr Toula Gordillo developed Jungian Action Research (JAR).
+Her approach combines Jungian psychology with practical, creative methods for self-exploration.

 As people think about how these moments relate to their own experiences, they often begin to recognise deeper thoughts, feelings and reactions within themselves.